Cold Fermentation

 Does cold fermentation work with sourdough starter?

-Yes, and it is the standard approach.
+Yes, and it is the standard approach for sourdough bread.
 Shape your loaf, place it in a banneton or bowl, cover, and refrigerate 12-48 hours.
 The cold retard enhances the sour flavor and firms the dough for easier scoring.
+For cold bulk fermentation with sourdough, refrigerate the dough after mixing and before shaping.

 Why does my pizza dough taste better from the fridge?